caguirre1378/Data-Analyst-Portfolio/README.md

 **Project Overview:**
 This project applies advanced management science techniques to solve six real-world operational challenges.
 Using mathematical optimization methods such as Linear Programming (LP), Mixed-Integer Linear Programming (MILP), and Binary Integer Linear Programming (BILP), it emphasizes resource allocation, cost reduction, and efficiency improvement.
 By integrating decision-making tools like decision trees and simulation, the project highlights practical applications across supply chain, retail, and manufacturing environments.

-Problems and Solutions
+**Problems and Solutions**

-Customer Checkout Optimization
+Problem 1: Customer Checkout Optimization

-Objective: Minimize customer balking by optimizing the number of cashiers in a retail checkout system.
+- Objective: Reduce customer balking by optimizing cashier allocation using queueing theory models.

+- Methodology:

-Approach: Modeled using Poisson arrivals and exponential service times to determine the minimum number of cashiers required to ensure customer wait times stay below five minutes.
+  - Modeled Poisson arrivals and exponential service times.

+  - Utilized LP to calculate utilization factors and determine the minimum number of cashiers.

+  - Verified solutions with simulation to assess robustness.

-Outcome: The system requires at least three cashiers working collaboratively to meet operational goals, reducing wait times and ensuring higher customer satisfaction.
+- Outcome: The system requires at least three cashiers working collaboratively to meet operational goals, reducing wait times and ensuring higher customer satisfaction.

-Specialty Steak Stocking
+Problem 2: Specialty Steak Stocking

-Objective: Determine the optimal weekly order quantity for specialty steaks to maximize profit.
+- Objective: Determine the optimal weekly stocking level for steaks to maximize profitability.

+- Methodology:

-Approach: Constructed payoff and regret tables to evaluate decisions using expected value, pessimistic, and optimistic criteria.
+  - Constructed payoff and regret tables.

+  - Evaluated using expected value, optimistic, and pessimistic criteria.

+  - Performed sensitivity analysis to validate robustness.

-Outcome: Optimal order quantity is 35 pounds per week, achieving an expected weekly profit of $79 under the expected value criterion.
+- Outcome: Optimal order quantity is 35 pounds per week, achieving an expected weekly profit of $79 under the expected value criterion.

-Profitability of a New Product
+Problem 3: Profitability of a New Product

-Objective: Evaluate the profitability of a new product under various cost scenarios.
+- Objective: Simulate profitability under varying cost scenarios.

+- Methodology:

-Approach: Simulated 20 random trials to calculate mean profit, variability, and confidence intervals using empirical probability distributions.
+  - Conducted 20 random trials for cost variables.

+  - Calculated mean profit, standard deviation, and confidence intervals.

+  - Assessed criteria for product launch.

-Outcome: The mean profit per unit was $6.90, with a standard deviation of $2.27, validating the product’s potential to meet profitability criteria.
+- Outcome: The mean profit per unit was $6.90, with a standard deviation of $2.27, validating the product’s potential to meet profitability criteria.

-Copier Selection for a Law Office
+Problem 4: Copier Selection for a Law Office

-Objective: Choose between a regular copier and a high-speed copier based on cost and efficiency.
+- Objective: Evaluate costs and operational efficiency of two copier options for a law office.

+- Methodology:

-Approach: Calculated total costs for each copier, factoring in lease costs, job completion times, and employee wages.
+  - Calculated hourly costs for lease and employee wages.

+  - Applied LP to compare costs across scenarios.

-Outcome: The high-speed copier was selected for its efficiency and cost-effectiveness, saving $11.20 daily compared to the regular copier.
+- Outcome: The high-speed copier was selected for its efficiency and cost-effectiveness, saving $11.20 daily compared to the regular copier.

-Patent Infringement Lawsuit Decision
+Problem 5: Patent Infringement Lawsuit Decision

-Objective: Decide whether a small software company should settle or proceed to trial in a lawsuit.
+- Objective: Decide between settling or going to trial in a patent dispute.

+- Methodology:

-Approach: Developed a decision tree to calculate expected monetary values (EMV) for both options.
+  - Constructed a decision tree with expected monetary values (EMV).

+  - Evaluated probabilities and costs for both scenarios.

 Outcome: Going to trial yielded a higher EMV ($1.8 million vs. $1.5 million), making it the recommended choice.

-Machine Assignment for Aircraft Part Manufacturing
+Problem 6: Machine Assignment for Aircraft Part Manufacturing

-Objective: Assign machinists to machines to minimize production time.
+- Objective: Assign machinists to machines to minimize production time.

+- Methodology:
-Approach: Used Binary Integer Linear Programming to assign machinists to machines based on time efficiencies while respecting constraints (e.g., certification).
+  - Used BILP to assign machinists based on skill and availability.

+  - Optimized assignments under constraints like certification and workload distribution.

 Outcome: The optimal assignment achieved a total production time of 100 minutes.

-**Technical Specifications:**

-Software Used:
-- Excel Solver
-- LINGO: It is a software tool used to formulate and solve complex mathematical optimization problems.

-**Techniques Applied:**

-Software Used:

-Excel Solver: For solving LP and MILP problems and performing sensitivity analysis.
-LINGO: A comprehensive optimization tool for formulating and solving complex models.

-Techniques Applied:

-Linear Programming (LP)
-Mixed-Integer Linear Programming (MILP)
-Binary Integer Linear Programming (BILP)
-Network Flow Algorithms (e.g., Minimum Spanning Tree, Shortest Path) Decision Tree Analysis
-Simulation Modeling

-**Project Structure:**

-The project is organized into three primary modules:

-Problem 1: Customer Checkout Optimization

-Objective: Reduce customer balking by optimizing cashier allocation using queueing theory models.
-Methodology:
-Modeled Poisson arrivals and exponential service times.
-Utilized LP to calculate utilization factors and determine the minimum number of cashiers.
-Verified solutions with simulation to assess robustness.

-Problem 2: Specialty Steak Stocking

-Objective: Determine the optimal weekly stocking level for steaks to maximize profitability.
-Methodology:
-Constructed payoff and regret tables.
-Evaluated using expected value, optimistic, and pessimistic criteria.
-Performed sensitivity analysis to validate robustness.

-Problem 3: Profitability Analysis for a New Product

-Objective: Simulate profitability under varying cost scenarios.
-Methodology:
-Conducted 20 random trials for cost variables.
-Calculated mean profit, standard deviation, and confidence intervals.
-Assessed criteria for product launch.

-Problem 4: Copier Selection for Efficiency

-Objective: Evaluate costs and operational efficiency of two copier options for a law office.
-Methodology:
-Calculated hourly costs for lease and employee wages.
-Applied LP to compare costs across scenarios.

-Problem 5: Patent Lawsuit Decision Analysis

-Objective: Decide between settling or going to trial in a patent dispute.
-Methodology:
-Constructed a decision tree with expected monetary values (EMV).
-Evaluated probabilities and costs for both scenarios.

-Problem 6: Aircraft Part Manufacturing Optimization

-Objective: Assign machinists to machines to minimize production time.
-Methodology:
-Used BILP to assign machinists based on skill and availability.
-Optimized assignments under constraints like certification and workload distribution.

 **Usage Instructions:**

 System Requirements:

-Software: Excel with Solver Add-In, LINGO
+- Software: Excel with Solver Add-In, LINGO

-Hardware: Standard computer capable of running Excel and LINGO
+- Hardware: Standard computer capable of running Excel and LINGO

 **Installation and Running Instructions:**

 File Setup:

-Download provided Excel and LINGO files.
+  1. Download provided Excel and LINGO files.
-Review accompanying documentation for module-specific instructions.
+  2. Review accompanying documentation for module-specific instructions.

 Module Configuration:

-Adjust parameters as needed for business-specific data inputs.
+- Adjust parameters as needed for business-specific data inputs.

-Ensure solver settings are aligned with project constraints.
+- Ensure solver settings are aligned with project constraints.

 Execution:

-Excel Solver: Run optimization models directly from the Data Analysis tab.
+- Excel Solver: Run optimization models directly from the Data Analysis tab.

-LINGO: Execute provided scripts, adjusting parameters for enhanced customization.
+- LINGO: Execute provided scripts, adjusting parameters for enhanced customization.

 Results Verification:

-Cross-check outputs with expected results.
+- Cross-check outputs with expected results.

-Perform sensitivity analysis to validate robustness.
+- Perform sensitivity analysis to validate robustness.

 **Testing and Debugging:**

 To ensure solution robustness and adaptability, the following testing and debugging processes were employed:

-Testing and Debugging
-Parameter Adjustment and Constraint Validation:
+1. Parameter Adjustment and Constraint Validation:

-Refined constraints to assess model flexibility.
+   - Refined constraints to assess model flexibility.

-Sensitivity Analysis:
+2. Sensitivity Analysis:

-Evaluated variable changes for stability.
+   - Evaluated variable changes for stability.

-Iterative Testing:
+3. Iterative Testing:

-Conducted iterative trials to ensure accuracy.
+   - Conducted iterative trials to ensure accuracy.

 These methods collectively strengthened the solution’s adaptability and ensured reliable, accurate outputs in diverse business contexts.